Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/What_is_React_Query.md

 Well, let's start with a few important items:

-- TanStack Query is a **server-state** library, responsible for managing asynchronous operations between your server and client
+- ==TanStack Query is a **server-state** library==, responsible for managing asynchronous operations between your server and client
-- Redux, MobX, Zustand, etc. are **client-state** libraries that *can be used to store asynchronous data, albeit inefficiently when compared to a tool like TanStack Query*
+- ==Redux, MobX, Zustand, etc. are **client-state** libraries== that *can be used to store asynchronous data, albeit inefficiently when compared to a tool like TanStack Query*

 With those points in mind, the short answer is that TanStack Query **replaces the boilerplate code and related wiring used to manage cache data in your client-state and replaces it with just a few lines of code.**

-For a vast majority of applications, the truly **globally accessible client state** that is left over after migrating all of your async code to TanStack Query is usually very tiny.
+==For a vast majority of applications, the truly **globally accessible client state** that is left over after migrating all of your async code to TanStack Query is usually very tiny.==

 ## References